hamikm/Raytracer/raytracer/README.md

 sudo apt-get install libboost-all-dev

+The Google test libraries needed for unit testing are included in this repository and are automatically built by the makefile.
+There is fairly good unit test coverage; look at some of the test suites to familiarize yourself with the provided classes.

 --------------------------------------------------------------------------------

-This simple ray tracer was written for CS11 advanced C++ track in summer 2015.
-Donnie decided to give me credit for it as long as I did all the work for labs one to seven and implemented the following:
+This simple ray tracer was written for Caltech's CS11 advanced C++ track in summer 2015.
+The lab specifications have been uploaded to this project as a tarball in the root directory called labs.tar.gz.

+I implemented the following Donnie's suggestion (verbatim from email):

 1)  Lights should also be scene objects, so the hierarchy is a bit better/ richer.
 SceneObject would have "Light" and "Shape" as children, and then